Skip to content

 Overshow indexes the text on your screen, the speech in your meetings and your local documents, then fuses them into one ranked result for a single feature name.

-A tool to search your own meeting transcripts and notes for a specific requirement
+Search your own meeting transcripts and notes for a specific requirement

-Search for the exact wording of a requirement, an acceptance criterion described aloud, or a constraint a stakeholder mentioned once — and get a citation that links straight to that segment of the transcript.
+Search for the exact wording of a requirement, an acceptance criterion described aloud, or a constraint a stakeholder mentioned once, and get a citation that links straight to that segment of the transcript.

 Avoid re-deciding the same thing because you cannot find the original discussion

-When you can reliably pull up the discussion where a decision was made — with the reasoning quoted and linked — you stop reopening closed questions and move forward.
+When you can reliably pull up the discussion where a decision was made, with the reasoning quoted and linked, you stop reopening closed questions and move forward.

 Personal work memory that tracks what you have seen across Slack, docs and meetings